Everybody is looking for the silver bullet. There isn’t one.

 The upside is that if you can put in the hard work, you can get unbelievable results.

-Nowhere is this more true than operating a business in 2017.
+Nowhere is this more true than operating a business in 2021 – yes, even in a world still reeling from the Coronavirus pandemic.

 I’ve consulted with the likes of Google & YouTube, local coffee roasters, and every size of business in between, and when I got behind closed doors with the companies that really nailed it, the same 3 things were always there.